invividl/recipes-ratings-analysis/README.md

   frameborder="0"
 ></iframe>

-A similar trend exists in the relationship between calories and average rating, where the distribution looks almost completely evenly distributed.
+A similar trend exists in the relationship between `calories` and average rating (`avg_rating`), where the distribution looks almost completely evenly distributed.
 This presents a similar problem to investigate as we try to predict ratings.

 <iframe
   src="assets/rating-cal-box.html"